Gimli Glider: Retirement

 According to a website dedicated to saving the aircraft, the Gimli Glider was scrapped in early 2014.
 Parts of the metal fuselage skin were made into 10,000 sequentially numbered luggage tags, and as of 2015, were offered for sale by a California company, MotoArt, under the product name "PLANETAGS".

 In June 2017, a permanent museum exhibit of the event opened in Gimli.
 The exhibit includes a cockpit mock-up flight simulator, and as of July 2017, sold event memorabilia.

-On June 27, 2025, The Gimli Glider Exhibit museum displayed the recently recovered and transported cockpit of C-GAUN in a ceremony reuniting it with Captain Robert "Bob" Pearson.
+On June 27, 2025, The Gimli Glider Exhibit museum displayed the recently recovered and transported cockpit of C-GAUN in a ceremony reuniting it with Captain Bob Pearson.